 Pricing: Proofhub has two plans: Essential for $45/month and Ultimate Control for $89/month.
 A free trial is available.

-Asana is a top project management system and team collaboration tool that's quite similar to Trello.
-It has power-ups, Kanban boards, a drag-and-drop interface, and other features like time tracking that’s helpful for freelancers.
+Asana is a top project management system and team collaboration software that's quite similar to Trello.
+It has power-ups, Kanban boards, a drag-and-drop interface, and other features like time tracking that are helpful for freelancers.
 It also has a growing community like the Trello community.
 However, Asana is more powerful than Trello.

 - Project management